0xPolygon/polygon-edge-docs/docs/working-with-node/howto-backup-restore.md

 Now that the client is not running, the data directory can be backed up to another medium.
-Keep in mind that the files with a `.key` extension contain the private key data that can be used to impersonate the current node, and they should never be shared with a third / unknown party.
+Keep in mind that the files with a `.key` extension contain the private key data that can be used to impersonate the current node, and they should never be shared with a third/unknown party.

 :::info
 Please note that clients running the IBFT consensus mechanism need to back up the generated `genesis` file as well, in order for their